jsayles/tango/README.md

-# tango
+# Tango Sentio
-Tango is a 3D Scanner Glove using the Bosch BNO055 Absolute Orientation 9-DOF sensor.
+Tango Sentio is a 3D Scanner Glove using the Bosch BNO055 Absolute Orientation 9-DOF sensor.

+## Name
+From Latin tango: touching, and sentio: seeing.
+No we don't speak Latin but we have google and it sounded cool.

 ## Software
 Circuit Python 2.3.1